sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse-ultimate/immerse-ultimate-relight.md

 # iMMERSE Ultimate: ReLight

 ReLight is a point-lighting solution for ReShade.
-Similar to Studio Lights in photographs, and point lighting in games and photomodes, it allows to change the lighting of a scene.
-Allowing for more granular changes in the mood and details of the scenes.
+Similar to Studio Lights in photographs, ReLight allows you to change the lighting, and adjust for more granular changes in the mood and details of the scenes.

-While you can use it for any sort of scene, use-cases prove that close-ups or photos of humanoid models are the best cases for using it.
-However, you're allowed to see as you fit, below is how to install and use it.
+While you can use it for any sort of scene, use-cases prove that close-ups or photos of humanoid models are the best cases for using ReLight.
+However, you're allowed to see as you fit.

 ---

 ## iMMERSE: Launchpad

-Before starting, make sure Launchpad is properly set-up.
-After that, find a place you want to try the shader in a game or application and get to tweaking it.
-If you do not have the iMMERSE: Launchpad shader, you can grab it from the ReShade installer or by manually installing it from the [iMMERSE GitHub](https://github.com/martymcmodding/iMMERSE)

-If you want to manually install the iMMERSE GitHub repository for Launchpad, make sure to follow [our guide on manually installing shaders for ReShade](https://guides.martysmods.com/docs/reshade-guides/manual-reshade-installs/#step-1-create-a-reshade-shaders-folder)!
+Before starting, make sure Launchpad is properly installed and enabled within ReShade as it's a requirement for ReLight to work properly.
+Launchpad is included with the latest version of the iMMERSE Ultimate archive.
+Afterwards, find a location in-game and start tweaking ReLight.

-ReLight is made to take advantage of specific Launchpad features, such as Smoothed and Textured Normals, so make sure to read the guide specific to [iMMERSE: Launchpad]() if you ever get lost or feel like something could look better.
+ReLight is made to take advantage of specific Launchpad features, such as Smoothed and Textured Normals, so make sure to read the guide specific to [iMMERSE: Launchpad](https://guides.martysmods.com/docs/shader-repositories/immerse/immerse-launchpad/) if you ever get lost or feel like something could look better.

 ---

-## Enable iMMERSE Ultimate: ReLight and iMMERSE: Launchpad

-Enable the shader `iMMERSE: Launchpad [MartysMods_LAUNCHPAD.fx]` in the "Home" tab of ReShade.
-Launchpad needs to be above ReShade

-Enable the shader `iMMERSE Ultimate: ReLight [MartysMods_RELIGHT.fx]` from the "Home" tab of ReShade.

----

 ## ReLight's Debug

-After enabling, you might not notice too much difference, but its enabled, however, to better visualize it, we gotta first go through the Debug modes.
+Upon enabling ReLight, you might not notice too much of a difference within your scene, In order to better visualize what ReLight is providing to the scene you can use the debug modes that are provided in the shader's arguments.

-The shader has a debug section and under exists the option "Debug outputs."
-Changing this to "Lighting will allow you to instantly see the scene with a very faint light.

 ![Debug output preview](../images/relight-debug-out.webp)